Step 4: Full View

 Should Engineer A disclose the pending ethics complaint to Client B, or withhold it on the basis that an unproven allegation does not compel disclosure?

-Withhold Complaint as Unproven Allegation Board's choice Decline to disclose the pending ethics complaint to Client B on the grounds that it is an unproven allegation rather than an adjudicated finding, preserving Engineer A's privacy interest in an unresolved professional matter and avoiding potential reputational harm from a complaint that may prove baseless.
+O1 Decline to disclose the pending ethics complaint to Client B on the grounds that it is an unproven allegation rather than an adjudicated finding, preserving Engineer A's privacy interest in an unresolved professional matter and avoiding potential reputational harm from a complaint that may prove baseless.
+Board's choice

-Provide Limited Contextual Background Only Offer Client B a brief, dispassionate summary of the pending complaint — identifying it as an unresolved allegation involving similar services — without characterizing its merits, thereby honoring the faithful agent obligation while preserving the allegation-adjudication distinction.
+O3 Offer Client B a brief, dispassionate summary of the pending complaint, identifying it as an unresolved allegation involving similar services, without characterizing its merits, thereby honoring the faithful agent obligation while preserving the allegation-adjudication distinction.

 Rebuttals